Monday, October 20, 2025

 Now, will the game stay at eight Champs?
 Absolutely not.
 League of Legends and VALORANT get new characters endlessly, so it's likely that 2XKO will get new Champs beyond Vi, hopefully during the game's pre-release stage of development.
 Just have faith in Riot as they are developing their game.
 Now, besides the changes made based on their feedback from Alpha Lab 2, the fact that the game is gonna support cross-region play at the start and Vi, we don't know what will Closed Beta and beyond have in store, so cosmetics, battle pass and offline game modes remain a mystery until September 9 is closer.

 As we're getting closer to 2XKO's launch in its Closed Beta phase, the game's ESRB rating has been updated to still be rated T, but for violence, mild blood, mild language and alcohol reference and it's gonna stay that way going forward as Closed Beta marks the start of releasing the game globally to everyone and it's considered the real deal.
 Previously, it was rated T for use of alcohol, blood, suggestive themes and violence, but it was actually incorrect.
-There aren't any suggestive themes, there is small blood stains and the tavern stage conveys an alcohol reference.
+There aren't any suggestive themes, there is bleeding and the tavern stage conveys an alcohol reference.
 And you'll hear bad words at a mild level due to making the voice acting any less repetitive, unlike in Arcane where there are swearing at an explicit level and puddles of blood.
 I may not make it to EVO to go to their booth and try the demo, but I can wait until September because there is one game to hold me off until then.

 Speaking of EVO, there was supposed to be a Keef skit about how people reacted to the EVO 2025 lineup, but apparently, it was postponed due to his adventure in Japan he had and ensuring that it's done at the quality level.
 So according to this, I don't think that this year's EVO skit is likely gonna see the light of day.
 I think next year's EVO skit is likely to happen.
 But the extended lineup will still be on next year's EVO.